ADI 10-Q Quarterly Report May 3, 2025 | Alphaminr

 ITEM 5.
 Other Information

-The following table describes contracts, instructions or written plans for the sale or purchase of our securities adopted by our directors or officers during the first quarter of fiscal 2025 that are intended to satisfy the affirmative defense conditions of Rule 10b5-1(c) under the Exchange Act (Rule 10b5-1 trading arrangement).
+The following table describes contracts, instructions or written plans for the sale or purchase of our securities adopted by our directors or officers during the second quarter of fiscal 2025 that are intended to satisfy the affirmative defense conditions of Rule 10b5-1(c) under the Exchange Act (Rule 10b5-1 trading arrangement).

 Name and Title Date of Adoption Duration of Rule 10b5-1 Trading Arrangement Aggregate Number of Securities to Be Purchased or Sold

-Sale of up to 75,000 shares
+Sale of up to 140,000 shares

 ITEM 6.
 Exhibits